Rock Creek Lake Waterfall - Fort Scott, Kansas

 The upper most waterfall is the least impressive, it is created by an overflow dam at the lake.
 But starting about 60 feet downstream, there are two attractive natural falls.
 Each of them has about a 5' vertical drop.
 During much of the year, you may cross the stream on rocks below the bottom waterfall, but high water made that route unusable when the photos on this page were taken.

-I wish to thank Amy Perry of Fort Scott, Kansas for telling me about this waterfall.
+I wish to thank Amy Sellers for telling me about this waterfall.